hl533/IS601-MiniProject1-HLKRRR/README.md

-## Section 2 - GitFlow & Workflow -
+## Section 2 - GitFlow & Workflow - Harrison Lu
 [Link]('Section%202%20-%20GitFlow%20&%20Workflow'/section2gitflow.md)
 1. **You must explain the gitFlow workflow and have a section to define and give examples of how to use the following Git commands and terminology:**